-Automotive Camera Market Report Scope & Overview:
+Automotive Camera Market Size & Overview:

-The Automotive Camera Market size was valued at USD 7.96 billion in 2023 and is expected to reach USD 18.09 billion by 2031, and grow at a CAGR of 10.75% over the forecast period 2024-2031.
+The Automotive Camera Market size was valued at USD 7.96 billion in 2023 and is expected to reach USD 19.95 billion by 2032, and grow at a CAGR of 10.75% over the forecast period 2024-2032.

 The increase in demand for automotive cameras stems from several influential factors.
 Primarily, stringent regulations mandating features such as rearview cameras and lane departure warnings are compelling automakers to incorporate more cameras into their vehicles.
 For instance, the European Union has enforced rear camera mandates in all new cars since 2018, with the National Highway Traffic Safety Administration (NHTSA) in the U.S. likely to follow suit.
 The increasing consumer interest in Advanced Driver-Assistance Systems (ADAS) is a significant driver of market growth.
 ADAS functionalities such as automatic emergency braking, blind-spot detection, and adaptive cruise control heavily rely on camera data, thus contributing to market expansion.
 The addition of autonomous vehicles is another pivotal driver.
 Cameras are integral components of perception systems for autonomous vehicles, and with substantial investments pouring into this sector, the demand for automotive cameras is poised to surge significantly in the foreseeable future.